felipecruz91/Send-Tweet-OpenFaaS-Function/README.md

 2. In the same file, you must set the gateway IP which should be your Raspberry Pi IP address.

 ` gateway: http://<RASPBERRY_IP_ADDR>:8080`

+## Build the function

+`faas-cli build -f ./send-tweet.yml`

+## Upload the function to a remote registry (optional)

+ Note: before pushing to the Docker Hub, please go to the `send-tweet.yml` file and in the `image` property change the value from `send-tweet` to include your Docker Hub account - i.e. `felipecruz/send-tweet`

+`faas-cli push -f ./send-tweet.yml`

+## Deploy the function

+`faas-cli deploy -f ./send-tweet.yml`